hzykent/JSENet/README.md

 Scannet dataset can be find <a href="http://www.scan-net.org/">here </a>.
 Follow the instructions and move downloaded files to 'Data/Scannet'

 ### Training
+For S3DIS dataset:

     python training_S3DIS.py

+For Scannet dataset:

     python training_Scannet.py

+If you are not using the processed demo dataset, the first run will take some time to process the raw data.
+The process can be easily accelerated using parallel computing methods like Pthreads.

 ### Testing